1982 Indianapolis 500: Pole Day — Saturday May 15

+Gordon Smiley accident

 At 12:15 p.m., the time trials were marred by the horrifying fatal accident of Gordon Smiley.
 Smiley left the pits to start his qualifying run.
 On his second (of two) warm up laps, he approached turn three.
 The back-end of the #35 Intermedics March 81C-Cosworth became loose, and Smiley over-corrected.
 The front wheels suddenly gained traction, the car turned and crashed head-on into the concrete wall at about 200 mi/h.
 The impact of the March chassis against the wall was so hard and so violent, that the fuel tank exploded with a large fireflash, the car broke into three large sections, and the rest disintegrated into hundreds of pieces.
 Most of the shattered car went airborne for at least 50 ft, littering the track with debris.
 Smiley's exposed body tumbled with the wreck hundreds of feet through the short-chute connecting turns three and four.
 Pieces of the car were strewn all over the track.
 Smiley was killed instantly from the massive trauma inflicted by the impact.
 According to CART medical official Steve Olvey, who was working the event, the impact was so violent that nearly every bone in Smiley's body had been shattered.
 Olvey also noticed an unusual gray substance on the track, which marked a trail leading to the driver.
 The substance was later discovered to be most of Smiley's brain.
 His helmet was pulled from his head during the impact.

 Smiley's death was the first at Indy since 1973, and to date, the last during a qualification attempt.
 Since it occurred in the remote area of turn three, and without video boards or live television, a vast majority of the fans in attendance did not see the crash up close or the immediate aftermath.

 Olvey published his autobiography Rapid Response: My Inside Story as a Motor Racing Life-Saver in 2006, where noted numerous drivers advised Smiley that his road racing approach to driving around the Speedway was unsuitable for ovals in a ground-effects car.
 Smiley had competed in the SCCA National Championship Runoffs, winning two championships and then the Aurora AFX1 Championship, where he won at Silverstone Circuit, the latter of which were in older Formula One cars.

 About 33 minutes after the wreck; at precisely 12:48 PM, track announcer Tom Carnegie learned of Smiley's fate for the first time.
 He immediately informed the fans watching from the grandstands: "Ladies and gentlemen... it is with our deepest regrets that we announce the passing of Gordon Smiley."